 At Quality Septic Inc., we understand that it can be confusing to wonder when you should call for a drain field inspection.
 Nobody wants to be the “boy who cried wolf” when what they thought was a problem turned out to be nothing.

 On the other hand, you don’t want to choose to not call only to find out there was a big problem that could have been more easily resolved had you called straight away.
-Many of the major septic system issues we deal with regularly could have been resolved quickly had the issues been addressed sooner.
+Many of the septic issues we deal with regularly could have been resolved quickly had the issues been addressed sooner.

 Here are some reasons to call for a drain field inspection that you might not have thought about.

 Real estate transaction

 If you’re looking at homes or commercial real estate to buy, the septic system needs to be inspected, just like many other major systems on the property.
 You don’t want to buy another person’s troubles and then be responsible for them.

 Regular drain field inspections are important, even if you aren’t experiencing obvious problems.
 Inspections are the best way to learn about early signs of damage or malfunction and get the problem resolved quickly.

 If you notice the smell of sewage by your drain field, you need to have it inspected by a professional.
 Septic systems are built so that odors don’t normally escape.
 If odors are escaping, have it checked out.